cwmauze/genesys-waypoint-tools/README.md

 1.  **Manual entry in the cockpit:** Spend hours twisting physical IDU knobs to enter every identifier, name, and coordinate one by one.
 2.  **The "EFIS Training Tool" method:** Use their PC-based EFIS training tool to manually click through a virtual version of the exact same menus to recreate the data.

 In most industries, this is merely a waste of time but in aviation—specifically in the **Rotary-Wing EMS** world where this tool was born—this is a genuine safety issue.
 Forcing a pilot to manually transcribe hundreds of lines of coordinate data or complex multi-leg routes is an invitation for human error.
-In a mission-critical HEMS environment, a single fat-fingered digit isn't just a typo; it’s a potential life-or-death navigation failure.
+In a mission-critical HEMS environment, a single fat-fingered digit isn't just a typo; it has potential life-or-death consequences.

 While other vendors (like Garmin) have spent the last decade making data integration seamless, Genesys has left it to the end-users to engineer their own safety nets.
 We decided our time was better spent reverse-engineering the binary formats than playing data entry clerk with a $50k avionics suite.